metamath/lamp-guide/docs/11/index.md

 https://drive.google.com/file/d/1KIr0eOEmH4VoIHOHFhqXwBn08h-xGicV/view?usp=sharing -->

-A more general approach would be to add the step we want to use, and then perform substitutions‡ until we can merge them together.
+A more general approach would be to add the step we want to use, and then perform substitutions<!-- ‡ --> until we can merge them together.
 This is a better approach for more complicated situations, because then the tool can help us track what we're trying to accomplish and tell us when we succeeded.